0x0th30/capital-gains/README.md

-# capital-gains
+# Capital Gains CLI

-CLI application for running simulations of buying/selling stocks and calculating taxes for each simulation.
+CLI application for simulating buying/selling stocks and calculating taxes for each scenario.

 ### Build App
 The application was built using a Docker infrastructure.
 To build the Docker image, navigate to the root directory and run the following command: